When was the last time you moved your body—not as a way to get somewhere, or to lose weight, or to do chores but because it made you feel good?

 I had made movement my punishment for being different from the body I wanted.
 I'd latched on to a superficial outcome without regard to the journey.

 I went into the gym with a certain level of dislike and rejection for what I saw every day in the mirror.
 I wanted so badly to become what I envisioned “perfection” to be—which, in my head, also resulted in appraisal.
-Appraisal from others that I looked good, validating the beauty I already held.
+Appraisal from others that I looked good, validating the beauty I innately held.

 I wanted to feel accepted, and I digested that as shrinking myself.
 I had succumbed to societal pressures, and I was oblivious to how detrimental it was for me to cookie-cutter another person’s body onto my own.